Ghazal-Mirzaei/Biomedical-Imaging-Assignments/README.md

-# Biomedical Image Processing — Assignments
+# Biomedical Image Processing — Exercises

-Master's level course assignments in biomedical image processing, implemented in Python using OpenCV, NumPy, and scikit-image.
+Introductory exercises in biomedical image processing, implemented in Python using OpenCV, NumPy, and scikit-image.

 ## Contents